-Getting started with a new tool is often one of the most difficult challenges but Enterprise Architect makes this easy by providing a number of facilities to assist the newcomer to the tool.
-Enterprise Architect is a large and powerful application and the breadth of its coverage would overwhelm a person new to the program but fortunately a solution to this has been built into the design.
+Getting started with a new tool is often one of the most difficult challenges, but Enterprise Architect makes this easy by providing a number of facilities to assist the newcomer to the tool.
+Enterprise Architect is a large, multi-featured application and the breadth of its coverage might overwhelm a person new to the program, but fortunately a solution to this has been built into the design.

-Perspectives can be used to limit the functionality to System Engineering - making it easy for a system engineer or manager to get started.
-A user still has the ability to utilize other functionality that might be useful, such as Strategic Modeling, Mind Mapping, Code Engineering and more, simply by changing Perspectives - all without having to open a different tool.
+Perspectives can be used to limit the functionality to a specific area, such as System Engineering, making it easy for a System Engineer or Manager to get started.
+A user still has the ability to utilize other functionality that might be useful, such as Strategic Modeling, Mind Mapping, Code Engineering and more, simply by changing Perspectives, all without having to open a different tool.
 It is worth noting that Perspectives exist for a wide range of modeling disciplines that Enterprise Architect supports.
-For more information see the Perspectives topic.
+For more information see the Model Perspectives Help topic.